gabrielfrancisa/Manage-Encryption-by-Using-an-Azure-Key-Vault/README.md

 ## 3. Configure a storage account to use a customer-managed encryption key
-Configure an existing storage account named sa55552808 to use the encryption key named SAKey-55552808 that is stored in the KeyVault55552808 Key Vault.
+>>Configure an existing storage account named sa55552808 to use the encryption key named SAKey-55552808 that is stored in the KeyVault55552808 Key Vault.

-Expand this hint for guidance on configuring a storage account to use an encryption key in a Key Vault.
-By default, the data in a storage account is encrypted by using Microsoft-managed encryption keys.
+>>By default, the data in a storage account is encrypted by using Microsoft-managed encryption keys.

-When encrypting Azure blobs and files, you can choose to use your own key rather than the Microsoft-managed key; however, tables and queues are always encrypted by using Microsoft-managed keys.
+>>When encrypting Azure blobs and files, you can choose to use your own key rather than the Microsoft-managed key; however, tables and queues are always encrypted by using Microsoft-managed keys.

-Azure Key Vault is a prerequisite for using your own keys to encrypt Azure blobs and files.
+>>Azure Key Vault is a prerequisite for using your own keys to encrypt Azure blobs and files.

 ## 4. Summary
 Congratulations